codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 Now we have configured 3 intents:

-* `ListInternationalPlans` - for users to inquire travel options they can add to phone plan
+* `YourIntials_ListInternationalPlans` - for users to inquire travel options they can add to phone plan
-* `ApplyTravelPlan` - for applying a user's selected travel plan to their account
+* `YourIntials_ApplyTravelPlan` - for applying a user's selected travel plan to their account
-* `VerifyIdentity` - for verifying user's identity
+* `YourIntials_VerifyIdentity` - for verifying user's identity

 We can now test how these intents can work together to provide a streamlined customer experience: